SPRITAM® Important Safety Information

 Administration

 SPRITAM is intended to disintegrate in the mouth when taken with a sip of liquid.
-As a main way to take SPRITAM, place a tablet on the tongue with a dry hand, and then take a sip of liquid.
+As a primary method of administration, instruct patients to place a tablet on their tongue with a dry hand, and then take a sip of liquid.
 SPRITAM should be swallowed only after the tablet disintegrates in the mouth.
+SPRITAM should not be swallowed intact.
+Partial tablet(s) should not be administered.

 For additional safety information, please see US Full Prescribing Information and Medication Guide.
-This information does not take the place of talking with your healthcare provider about your condition or your treatment.

 Manufactured by Aprecia Pharmaceuticals, LLC, Blue Ash, OH 45242 USA Distributed by Prasco, LLC, Mason, OH 45040 USA